plagache/tensor.nn/README.md

 ## Objectives
 Create a machine learning framework based on the [micrograd](https://github.com/karpathy/micrograd) of [Andrej Karpathy](https://karpathy.ai/) with the addition of a tensor class based on numpy.

+- Build and train a small neural network to detect handwritten digits
+    - Relu
+    - dot

 ## ToDo